-The 2015 annual meeting of stockholders of Ameresco, Inc., a Delaware corporation, will be held at the offices of WilmerHale, 60 State Street, Boston, Massachusetts 02109, on May 21, 2015, at 11:00 a.m., local time, for the following purposes:
+The 2017 annual meeting of stockholders of Ameresco, Inc., a Delaware corporation, will be held at the offices of WilmerHale, 60 State Street, Boston, Massachusetts 02109, on June 1, 2017, at 11:00 a.m., local time, for the following purposes:

-- To elect the three nominees identified in the attached proxy statement as members of our board of directors to serve as class II directors for a term of three years. - 2.
-To ratify the appointment of McGladrey LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015. - 3.
-To transact other business, if any, that may properly come before the annual meeting and any adjournment thereof.
+- To elect the three nominees identified in the attached proxy statement as members of our board of directors to serve as class I directors for a term of three years. - To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017. - 3.
+To hold an advisory vote on executive compensation. - To hold an advisory vote on the frequency of future advisory votes on executive compensation. - To approve the 2017 Employee Stock Purchase Plan. - 6.
+To transact other business, if any, that may properly come before the annual meeting and any adjournment thereof

-Only stockholders of record (meaning that you hold shares in your name in the records of our transfer agent, American Stock Transfer & Trust Company) at the close of business on March 31, 2015 will be entitled to vote at the annual meeting and at any adjournments thereof.
-Our stock transfer books will remain open for the purchase and sale of our Common Stock.
+Only holders of our stock at the close of business on April 6, 2017 will be entitled to vote at the annual meeting and at any adjournments thereof.
+Our stock transfer books will remain open for the purchase and sale of our common stock.

-Included with this notice and the attached proxy statement is a copy of our annual report to stockholders for the year ended December 31, 2014, which contains our audited consolidated financial statements and other information that may be of interest to our stockholders.
+Included with this notice and the attached proxy statement is a copy of our annual report to stockholders for the year ended December 31, 2016, which contains our audited consolidated financial statements and other information that may be of interest to our stockholders.

 If your shares are held in "street name"-that is, held for your account by a bank, broker or other intermediary-you should obtain instructions from that bank, broker or other intermediary on how to vote your shares at the annual meeting.
 You will need to follow those instructions for your shares to be voted.
-Further, if your shares are held in "street name" and you would like to attend the annual meeting in person, you must bring an account statement, letter or proxy from the bank, broker or other intermediary showing that you were the beneficial owner of the shares on March 31, 2015 in order to be admitted to the annual meeting.
+Further, if your shares are held in "street name" and you would like to attend the annual meeting in person, you must bring an account statement or letter and a proxy from the bank, broker or other intermediary showing that you were the beneficial owner of the shares on April 6, 2017 in order to be admitted to the annual meeting.

 Your vote is important.
 Whether or not you plan to attend the annual meeting in person, please promptly complete, date and sign the enclosed proxy card and return it in the accompanying envelope.
 If you mail the proxy card in the United States, postage is prepaid.
-If you attend the annual meeting and vote in person, any proxy that you may have submitted prior to the date of the annual meeting will not be used.
+If you attend the annual meeting and vote in person, any proxy that you may have submitted prior to the date of the annual meeting will not be